AdobeDocs/experience-manager-cloud-service.en/help/operations/replication.md

 ### Tree Activation Workflow Step {#tree-activation}

 The Tree Activaton workflow step is intended to performantly replicate a deep hierarchy of content nodes.
-It automatically pauses when the queue grows to large in order to allow other replications to proceed in parallel with minimal latency.
+It automatically pauses when the queue grows too large in order to allow other replications to proceed in parallel with minimal latency.

 Create a Workflow Model that uses the `TreeActivation` process step: